craigerskine/legendofmana.info/_site/walkthrough/events/teatime-of-danger.md

 Talk to the flowerlings so they line up like a less-than symbol `<`.

-* Leave to the right
+* Leave to the Right
 * Right
 * Upper Left
 * Lower Left